Kaniha

-Divya Venkatasubramaniam, better known by her stage name Kaniha or Kanika, is an Indian actress who predominantly works in Malayalam cinema along with a few Tamil, Telugu and Kannada movies.
+Divya Venkatasubramaniam Iyer, better known by her stage name Kaniha, is an Indian actress who predominantly works in Malayalam cinema along with a few Tamil, Telugu and Kannada movies.
 Kaniha made her debut in the 2002 Tamil film Five Star.

 Early life

+Kanika is born 3 July 1980 as Divya Venkata Subramaniam in Madurai.
+Her father Venkata Subramaniam Iyer was an engineer.
+She won the Tamil Nadu State Award for Educational Excellence in 1999.
+She pursued her Mechanical engineering degree from 1999 to 2003 in BITS Pilani.

-Kaniha is Tamilian by birth,She won the Tamil Nadu State Award for Educational Excellence in 1999.
-Having improved her singing talent since childhood by participating in pop music and light music shows, Divya was interested in the performing arts.
+Having improved her singing talent since childhood by participating in pop music and light music shows, Divya was interested in performing arts.
 While she was still studying, she gave stage performances as a pop singer from time to time.
 When she was scheduled to perform at the Miss Chennai beauty pageant in 2001, she was selected to participate in the pageant after a model had backed out at the last minute.
-Despite lack of experience, she emerged victorious at that contest, which later paved way for a film career.
+Despite lack of experience, she emerged victorious in the contest, which later paved way for a film career.

 Career

-Susi Ganesan spotted Kaniha on a magazine cover page and insisted on her performing the lead female role in his second feature film.
-Divya eventually entered the Film industry, accepting the offer, while her name was changed to Kaniha.
+Susi Ganesan spotted Kanika on a magazine cover page and insisted on her performing the lead female role in his second feature film.
+Divya eventually entered the Film industry, accepting the offer, while her name was changed to Kanika.
 Her debut film was the Mani Ratnam-produced Five Star (2002) with Prasanna, who made his acting debut as well, in which Kaniha portrayed a traditional village girl.
 She completed the entire film during her summer holidays, since she was a student.

-Kaniha turned down all projects that were subsequently offered to her, including films by S. Shankar and P. C. Sreeram, and went on to complete her graduation.
+Kanika turned down all projects that were subsequently offered to her, including films by S. Shankar and P. C. Sreeram, and went on to complete her graduation.
 Even before she finished her graduation, she completed her Telugu debut film Ottesi Cheputunna during her winter vacations, acting under another stage name Sravanthi.
 In regard to her performance, Idlebrain wrote: "Sravanthy looks homely in the film and suited the character.
 She performed well.
 She is good at dances as well".